Financial-Times/origami/components/o-typography/README.md

 - **base**: an [o-colors](https://registry.origami.ft.com/components/o-colors) palette colour name or colour for the link
 - **hover**: an [o-colors](https://registry.origami.ft.com/components/o-colors) palette colour name or colour for link on hover
-- **context** (optional): an [o-colors](https://registry.origami.ft.com/components/o-colors) palette colour name or colour to indicate the background colour behind the link (defaults to paper for the master brand, white otherwise)
+- **context** (optional): an [o-colors](https://registry.origami.ft.com/components/o-colors) palette colour name or colour to indicate the background colour behind the link (defaults to paper for the core brand, white otherwise)

 ```scss
 .my-custom-link {